openpnp/openpnp/OpenPnP-UI-Redesign.md

 	* OpenPnP determines the definition, quantity, side and orientation of each board that is to be placed.
 	* OpenPnP shows the results of the identification step as a list of boards and orientations.

+_NOTE: The only thing I would be cautious of here, is that you can't always determine what job you're doing from a bare board.
+Take for example three electronic assemblies that all use the same circuit board, with DNP's or different parts installed.
+The best case there may be to just load the job by filename / part number, and then use the auto board finding code to find where they're at, or error if it finds a board or foreign object on there that's grossly different than what it expects. -- NJ_

 ## I can manually identify an unidentified board.
 	* This is dependent on the reason that OpenPnP cannot identify the board.
 Some considerations:
 		* The data is good but the vision system is failing for some reason.